PSE-Research/Tennessee-Eastman-Challenge-Archive/README.md

 > Also, it's better not to put binary files in the repository.
 >
 > There are lots of binary files, such as: PDF, ZIP, MEX(dll) and etc, in camaramm's repository.
-> But the original repository is a static archive of the "Tennessee Eastman Challenge" in Washington.edu.
+> But the original repository is a static archive of the "Tennessee Eastman Challenge".
 > We'd better keep all those files untouched.
 >
 > So, I decided to open a new repository for those goals, rather than fork it explicitly, and we keep using the same MIT license.